Paul HowardArticles, Blog

 Whisk you into their society.

-“Always do sober what you said you’d do drunk.
-That’ll teach you to keep your mouth shut” ~ Ernest Hemingway, in a letter to his publisher.
+5. Ernest Hemingway wrote a letter to his publisher which included this advice: “Always do sober what you said you’d do drunk.
+That’ll teach you to keep your mouth shut.”

 And just one more

 These examples hardly scratch the surface, but I hope they all raise a smile during these trying times.
-Meanwhile, if you have any good ones, please do share them!
+Meanwhile, if you have any silly season wine stories, please do share them!